Diskcat

 Top

-Another very useful feature is the -C option for CRC, or cyclic redundancy check and the ini option: HASH=ON or the --hash option.
+Another very useful feature is the -C option for CRC, or cyclic redundancy check, and the -5 option for 128-bit MD5 hash, or the --SHA option for the SHA-1 calculation.

 Top